eginez/blog-eginez/content/posts/go_generics_use.md

 }
 ```

-Other than the verbosity of the closure declaration, this accomplishes what we need if all we needed to return was of type `File`.
+Other than the verbosity of the closure declaration, this accomplishes what we need if all we needed to return was of type `File`.A common technique to generlize for a type is to use the `interface{}` type.
 Replacing the concrete type with go's `interface{}` would look like this:

 ```go
 func (ec *ErrorCatcher) TryAny(fn func() (interface{}, error)) interface{} {